-I created the Messenger in 1995 from the inspiration of seeing a picture of a beautiful horse running on the beach.
-I was inspired to paint the horse with wings.
+I created the Messenger in 1995.
+I was inspired to create wings for this beautiful white horse.
 There was something about this horse that felt very familiar, and while I was creating it, and ever since, it has remained one of my most cherished works of art.
 The original hangs by my desk — framed in silver wood carved with cherubs.

 A year later I attended a short workshop by a local shamanic practitioner who offered to guide the audience through a meditation designed to help us meet our “Animal Totem”.
 I was very intrigued and really thought that I would try to stay completely neutral because surely it would be easy to imagine my guide would be a horse, and I wanted the meditation to not be affected by my expectations.
 Therefore I was even more affected when the guide that did appear to me, was indeed, a horse.
 And not just any horse, but a white horse with wings.